linhntaim/katniss/readme.md

 - See [Template of Home Theme](#template).

-There's always a default category for articles.
+There's always a default category needs to be set for articles.

 - For seeding information, please see `database/seeds/DefaultSeeder.php`, line 97.